 Local SEO is essential for small businesses that rely on local customers to drive sales.
 By using local SEO techniques, you can improve your visibility to potential customers in your area and increase your online and offline sales.

 For example, let’s say you’re a pizza restaurant in downtown Seattle.
 If someone searches for “pizza near me” on Google, you want your business to be one of the top results they see.
-By using local SEO techniques, you can increase your chances of appearing in the “map pack” – the top three results that appear in Google’s local search results.
+Using local SEO techniques, you can increase your chances of appearing in the “map pack” – the top three results appearing in Google’s local search results.

 Local SEO Techniques: Setting Sail on the Right Course